FerretDB/FerretDB/website/docs/security/authentication.md

 ferretdb --postgresql-url=postgres://pguser:pgpass@localhost:5432/ferretdb
 ```

-A client connects as the user `user`, and authenticated using credentials stored in the `admin.system.users` collection.
+A client connects as the user `user`, and authenticates using credentials stored in the `admin.system.users` collection.

 ```sh
 mongosh 'mongodb://user:pass@127.0.0.1/ferretdb?authMechanism=SCRAM-SHA-256'